Courses and Requirements

 A survey of European exploration, imperial expansion and post-colonial society.
 Examines European debates over the principles and objectives of imperialism in the Americas, the Pacific and Africa.
 Illuminates changing views toward culture, economics, race, gender and nationality.
 Stress upon basic skills in the interpretation of historical texts and writing.
 (Writing-intensive.)
 Maximum enrollment, 20.

 109S Early Modern Western Europe, 1450-1800.

 Survey of transformation of Western Europe from the Renaissance through the French Revolution.
 Focuses on social, political, economic and intellectual developments; examination of primary sources and secondary studies.
 Stress on basic skills in the study of history.
-Writing Intensive in the fall.
+(Writing-intensive.)
 Ambrose.

 110F An Introduction to the History of the United States, 1492-1861.